macla7/STAPI/README.md

 # MVP API...

-## MVP React Native App

 This repo is only the backend of the project.
-The frontend is [here](https://github.com/macla7/materialUI)
+The React Native Mobile App is [here](https://github.com/macla7/materialUI).

 ## PLEASE READ